Richard Armitage (government official): Public service career

-Christic Institute and Khun Sa allegations
+Christic Institute, Khun Sa, and misconduct allegations

 In 1986, Armitage was named in an affidavit filed in a civil lawsuit by the Christic Institute as part of a conspiracy responsible for the La Penca bombing, and a number of other covert operations.
 The affidavit, by Christic's lead attorney Daniel Sheehan, alleged that Armitage was involved with heroin smuggling from southeast Asia to fund covert activities in South America.
 He and Ted Shackley were reported to be directly responsible for the Iran Contra Scandal.

 Similar charges were made in a 1987 letter from the Burmese warlord Khun Sa to the U.S. Justice Department.
 The letter, which was transmitted by James "Bo" Gritz, accused Armitage of organizing heroin smuggling from the Golden Triangle in the 1960s and 70s.
 Upon returning to the United States with this information, a key witness, Lance Trimmer, was held by the CIA in Oklahoma for a period of time.
 He was released five minutes after the hearing ended in Las Vegas.

 Armitage rebutted the charges from Sheehan and Khun Sa, observing that at dates he was said to be in Thailand, he was living in Washington D.C., working as an assistant to Senator Robert Dole.

 In 1988, the United States District Court for the Southern District of Florida dismissed the Christic suit, after finding it to be frivolous and ordered the Institute to pay $955,000 in attorneys fees and $79,500 in court costs.
 The ruling was subsequently upheld by the United States Court of Appeals for the Eleventh Circuit and the Supreme Court of the United States.

+In 1984, Armitage wrote a positive character reference using Pentagon stationary for Nguyet Thi O'Rourke, a Vietnamese immigrant convicted of running an illegal gambling operation in Virginia.
+Ross Perot, a political opponent of George H. W. Bush, alleged that Armitage had written this character reference to conceal an extramarital affair between the two.
+Armitage would later concede using Pentagon stationary was “dumb,” but denied doing anything illegal or improper.